corinnedumais/Calibration_pommes_de_terre/README.md

 Research team: Laboratory for Environmental Remote Sensing By Drone

-Partnership with: Production Maxi-Plant inc.
+In partnership with: Productions Maxi-Plant inc.

 Last modification: May 2022